nickgillian/grt/gui/README.md

 8. Build the project
 9. If the build is successful, press Run to launch the GUI

-Note, so far this has only been tested on Windows 7 with Qt Creator 5.3 and boost 1_54_0.
+Note, so far this has only been tested on Windows 7 with Qt 5.4.0 for Windows 32-bit (VS 2012, OpenGL) and boost 1_57_0 and Visual Studio 2012 Express.

-####Building Boost on Windows
+#### [OPTIONAL] Building Boost on Windows
 Building boost on Windows can be a major pain, this is the best options I've found so far:

 1. Download boost 1_54_0 (the steps below do not work on newer versions of boost): http://www.boost.org/users/history/